Skip to content

 Why We Love It

-A coastal château above Cassis harbour, framed by France's highest sea cliff and the turquoise Calanques.
+A coastal château above Cassis harbour, framed by white limestone cliffs and the Parc National des Calanques.

 Max Guests